 Source: The Nielsen Company's National Television Audience Sample

-Sunday nights were anchored by a slew of ID staples, driving up viewership 17% compared to last year.
-With rotating episodes of 48 HOURS, FATAL ENCOUNTERS, ON THE CASE WITH PAULA ZAHN, and UNUSUAL SUSPECTS, most series hovered around average.
-Top performing was UNUSUAL SUSPECTS in the 10pm slot.
+Sunday nights were anchored by a slew of ID staples, driving up viewership 34% compared to last year.
+ON THE CASE WITH PAULA ZAHN, along with SINS & SECRETS, and UNUSUAL SUSPECTS delivered solid numbers for the network throughout the month.

 The television industry's top news stories, analysis and blogs of the day.